-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule two wind gusts in excess of 25 mph are recorded in a 30- minute period.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule two wind gusts in excess of 25 mph are recorded in a 30- minute period. recorded in a 30- minute period.
 4. Tabulation of on and off-road construction equipment (age, horse-power and miles and/or hours of operation) on a projected and actual monthly basis.
 Ensure a minimum performance standard for DPM emissions of less than the SLOCAPCD significance threshold of 7 pounds daily and 0.13 tons per quarter is achieved.
 It is unlikely given the current projections for the Proposed Project that the DPM thresholds would be exceeded.
-If any monthly projection of emissions associated with the Project's equipment usage is within 10% of this daily or quarterly DPM threshold, HWT, PG&E, and/or its contractors will adjust the equipment used and/or schedule to ensure that exceedance of these thresholds is avoided.
-The minimum performance standard for quarterly emissions of ROG and NO x is the Tier 2 threshold of 6.3 tons.
-To ensure that emissions are below the Tier 2 threshold for ROG and NO x , PG&E, HWT and its contractors will implement suitable emission reduction measures, which may include, but would not be limited to: a.
-Work with SLOCAPCD to establish emission offsets to reduce net emissions below 6.3 tons in a quarter;
+If any monthly projection of emissions associated with the Project's equipment usage is within 10% of this daily or quarterly DPM threshold, HWT, PG&amp;E, and/or its contractors will adjust the equipment used and/or schedule to ensure that exceedance of these thresholds is avoided.
+The minimum performance standard for quarterly emissions of ROG and NOx is the Tier 2 threshold of 6.3 tons.
+To ensure that emissions are below the Tier 2 threshold for ROG and NOx, PG&amp;E, HWT and its contractors will implement suitable emission reduction measures, which may include, but would not be limited to: a.
+Work with SLOCAPCD to establish emission offsets to reduce net emissions

-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule b.
-Limit the length of construction work- day periods and/or implement phased approaches for construction activities; and/or c.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule Limit the length of construction work- day periods and/or implement phased approaches for construction activities; and/or c.
 Implement any other suitable emission reduction measures to ensure that emissions are below the Tier 2 threshold.
 Schedule construction truck trips during non- peak hours (i.e. avoid peak commute times such as 7-9 am and 4-6 pm) to reduce peak hour emissions to the extent feasible.
 Mitigation Measure AQ-2: Prepare a Valley Fever Management Plan for Review by CDPH and San Luis Obispo Department of Public Health and Final Approval by CPUC.
-HWT, PG&E, or their contractor(s) shall implement the ES, PPLR, SS-1, PLR-1A, PLR-1C, PLR-3, SE-1A, SE- PLR-2 Confirm preparation of the VFMP and that VFMP includes all of the components required by the massure (CRUC) Prior to construction.
-During construction. ■ Prepare a VFMP.
+HWT, PG&E, or their contractor(s) shall implement the following measures: ES, PPLR, SS-1, PLR-1A, PLR-1C, PLR-3, SE-1A, SE- PLR-2 Confirm preparation of the VFMP and that VFMP includes all of the components required by the measure.
+(CPUC) Prior to construction.
+During construction.
+Prepare a VFMP.
 The Applicants shall prepare a VFMP and submit to the CPUC for review and approval prior to the start of construction.
-Prior to submittal of the VFMP to the CPUC, the Applicants shall consult with the California Department of Public Health and the San Luis Obispo Department of Public Health for guidance on all feasible mitigation measures to include in the VFMP.
-Feasible mitigation measures identified during this consultation shall be measure.
-(CPUC) 2.
-Confirm VFMP requirements are fully implemented.
+Prior to submittal of the VFMP to the CPUC, the Applicants shall consult with the California Department of Public Health and the San Luis Obispo Department of Public Health for guidance Confirm VFMP requirements are fully implemented.
 (CPUC)